Funding

 Applications accepted all year round

 Applications are invited for a self-funded, 3 year full-time or 6 year part-time PhD studentship.
 This PhD involves the study of how history is visualised in a variety of media, and can be either practice-based or a written thesis.
-This project is supervised by Dr Oliver Gruner, and/or other staff members within the School of Art, Design and Performance.
+This project is supervised by Dr Oliver Gruner, and/or other staff members within the School of Architecture, Art and Design.

 History is being written every day.
 From the academic monograph to the epic film, statue, television programme and website, the past continues to impact, inspire and enrage us.
 The recent groundswell of commemorative events dedicated to World War I, heated conflicts over the legacy of British imperialist Cecil Rhodes, and cultural fascination with epochs such as the 1960s (to name but a few) have only reiterated our collective interest in how we ‘do history’.